Menu Close

 Ask Us About The

-Path to Healing
+Path to Healing from Addiction

-Contact us today to learn more about how you can begin your healing journey
+Contact us today to learn more about how you can begin your addiction healing journey

 Emotional Habits and Addiction

-Emotional addiction is different than addiction to drugs or alcohol because it presents as more pervasive and less obvious.
+Emotional addiction is different than addiction to drugs or alcohol because it presents as more pervasive and less noticeable.
 It colors how you view the world and respond to circumstances.
 To break emotional addiction, you must become conscious of these unhealthy patterns and learn to adapt these feelings with more constructive responses.

 Those who develop an emotional addiction might feel as if they live at the mercy of their feelings.
 Every circumstance is filtered through their default emotion and forms their worldview.